Strawberry Cream Puffs are a light dessert with a creamy mousse filling in a cream puff shell. Not really too hard to make and tastes delicious!

 - Remove from oven and place on wire rack.
 Make a small slit with a sharp knife to let steam escape.
 Cool completely.

-- In a small bowl, add the water then sprinkle the gelatin evenly over the surface, and stir to combine; set aside.
+- Mousse - in a small bowl, add the water then sprinkle the gelatin evenly over the surface, and stir to combine; set aside.

 - Combine the strawberries, sugar, and lemon juice in a small saucepan and stir to coat the berries in the sugar.
 Mash the berries to release their juices, then bring the mixture to a boil over medium-high heat.
 Reduce the heat to medium low and simmer, stirring occasionally, until the berries are falling apart and the juices have thickened slightly, about 10 minutes.
 Meanwhile, set a fine-mesh strainer over a large bowl.